 San Jose Sharks’ center Joe Thornton, will be in the Hockey Hall of Fame whenever he decides to hang up his skates.
-That won’t be this season, though, since he recently signed another one-year deal with the Sharks.
 A career like Thornton’s has dozens of top moments, but there are five that stand above the rest.

 1997 NHL Draft Day

 In 1997, Thornton was drafted first overall by the Boston Bruins.
 He was fresh off of a 122-point and 123 penalty-minute season with the Sault Ste.
 Marie Greyhounds of the OHL.
 Thornton was heralded as a big, physical, and dominant top-line center with impeccable vision.
 He may not be throwing out big hits any longer, but he still doesn’t shy away from physical players and areas of the ice.
 He has learned to use his body as a shield when protecting the puck and even at nearly 40 years old, he is still one of the hardest players to get the puck from.

 Thornton went on to become the captain for the Bruins and their franchise player.
 He was the NHL’s third-leading scorer in the 2002-03 season as a Bruin.

 It took nearly 20 years, but Thornton reached his first Stanley Cup Final in 2016.
 He was coming off of an 82-point campaign, his best season since 2010.
 In the playoffs, he carried over the same level of play he exhibited in the regular season by recording 21 points in 24 games and was second in the league in playoff assists, behind his teammate Logan Couture.

 Thornton and the Sharks came up short in their quest for the Cup, but it was a shared first experience for Thornton and the Sharks organization.
 Thornton may go down as one of the best players in the history of the NHL to never win a Cup if he doesn’t achieve the ultimate goal in the next few seasons.